dfujim/bfit/README.md

 the [TRIUMF] [CMMS] group's online muon data ([MUD]) file "[archive]".
 For example, have a look at the header information for [`data/BNMR/2020/040123.msr`].

-All users are encouraged to follow the [Example Usage] instructions to confirm that their installation is behaving as intended.

 [Python]: https://www.python.org/
 [SciPy]: https://www.scipy.org/